 The General Highways Act of 1773 recommended that horse traffic should keep to the left of the road and this was included in the Highway Act 1835.
 By 1771 the number of coaches on the road had dramatically, making the choice of tracks even more important.

 The Decision to Put the Driving Seat on the Right

 Most British cars have the driver's seat on the right of the car but this was not always the case.
 When cars and motor vehicles were first introduced many had a central driving seat position, but soon manufacturers began considering where the safest position might be.
 Some chose the side closest to the curb so that drivers could avoid collisions with objects along the curbside more accurately; others manufactured vehicles with the driving seat closest to the road to give drivers a good line of sight ahead.
-The latter consideration won out, and resulted in the driver's seat being installed on the right in cars in left-side driving countries such as the UK.
+The latter consideration won out and resulted in the driver's seat being installed on the right in cars in left-side driving countries such as the UK.

 Driving in Other Parts of Europe

 Most countries in Europe that became part of the British Empire used the keep-left rule, but over time many have converted to the right.

-There are currently only four countries in Europe where people drive on the left: United Kingdom, Ireland, Malta and Cyprus.
+There are currently only four countries in Europe where people drive on the left: the United Kingdom, Ireland, Malta, and Cyprus.